 I used quite a lot of frozen food for the kid’s bento, especially the vegetables.
-Initially, I buy fresh vegetables and I realised they can’t keep very long even though I cook every day.
+Initially, I buy fresh vegetables and I realized they can’t keep very long even though I cook every day.
 And the kids end up eating it for lunch and dinner because I’m trying to use it before it gets spoiled.

 Frozen broccoli, cauliflower, lotus, etc are good bento ingredients.
-They are also very easy to prepare by microwaving, steam or boiling.
+They are also very easy to prepare by microwaving, steaming or boiling.
 And according to research, frozen vegetables generally retain many of their nutrients.
 Although certain vegetables may decrease their nutritional value.
-But bear in mind, for fresh vegetables, the way you keep, how long you keep and the cooking method will also decrease the vegetable nutritional value.
+But bear in mind, for fresh vegetables, the way you keep them, how long you keep and the cooking method will also decrease the vegetable’s nutritional value.
 So frozen vegetables’ benefit outweighs fresh vegetables (unless freshly pluck immediately).
 Most importantly, they can last very long!

 5. Use of kitchen gadgets

 Getting a smart gadget can help you speed up your cooking process.
-I rely heavily on my cooking gadgets like Thermomix, Ninja grill, etc While the gadgets doing their “work”, I will take this time to prepare myself and the kids.
+I rely heavily on my cooking gadgets like Thermomix, airfryer, etc While the gadgets doing their “work”, I will take this time to prepare myself and the kids.

 Preparing bento early in the morning can be a stressful thing, especially when you are rushing for time and chasing the kids to prepare.
-But with proper planning and early preparation, it can be a fulfilling and an enjoyable thing.
+But with proper planning and early preparation, it can be a fulfilling and enjoyable thing.

-Whatever reason that makes you want to prepare bento, just remember to treasure the moment, because I don’t think they will want bento when they go to secondary school.
+Whatever reason makes you want to prepare bento, just remember to treasure the moment, because I don’t think they will want bento when they go to secondary school.

 Hope my tips help!